 See why Hungery Creek was named so by William Clark: Hungery Creek.

-The Locsha Historic Ranger Station offers plenty of historic interpretation from the Lolo Trail to the center's role as the staging area for all of the Forest Service travels for the Clearwater, Lochsa, and Selway forests.
+The Lochsa Historic Ranger Station offers plenty of historic interpretation from the Lolo Trail to the center's role as the staging area for all of the Forest Service travels for the Clearwater, Lochsa, and Selway forests.
 The road up the river ended here, so travel was by foot or mule!

 Lochsa Historical Ranger Station, U.S. 12, Kooskia, ID, USA